gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ## 2.1 Raw module
 ### Lab exercise

-- Use the raw module in a playbook
+- Use the raw module in a playbook.
-- Create a playbook file (p1-raw.yml) with the below content, in your home directory
+- Create a playbook file (p1-raw.yml) with the below content, in your home directory.

 ```
+cisco@ansible-controller:~$ pwd
+/home/cisco

+cisco@ansible-controller:~$ vi p1-raw.yml
 ---
 - name: get interface info from all hosts
   hosts: ALL